The Teams AI Library, M365 Agents SDK & Toolkit and how to run Doom in Teams

 Microsoft 365 Agents Toolkit and SDK

-Currently, the VS Code version can only scaffold Python and TypeScript projects, which is not really my cup of tea.
-The Visual Studio variant can create C# projects, so let’s explore that one.
-This extension gives access to a number of project templates, for example the “Basic Agent for Teams”:
+Currently, the VS Code version can only scaffold Python and TypeScript projects (this will probably change it the future, check out this video), which is not really my cup of tea.
+The Visual Studio variant can create C# projects, so let’s focus on exploring that one.
+The VS extension gives access to a number of project templates, for example the “Basic Agent for Teams”:

-or any of the other newer models everything seems to break.
-Seems that the project templates that ship with the Visual Studio extension aren’t updated to support newer OpenAI models (?), perhaps because of the older version of the Microsoft.Teams.AI SDK that it uses?
+This works well, but if I change the model to gpt-5-mini or any of the other newer models everything seems to break.
+It seems that the project templates that ship with the Visual Studio extension aren’t updated to support newer OpenAI models (?), probably because it uses the older version of the Microsoft.Teams.AI SDK.
+There is a new version available of this SDK (v2), and the template probably needs to be updated to use this one.

-One of the main benefits of using the M365 Agents Toolkit is that it helps you with the provisioning of all the infrastructure that is needed to actually test your agent in Teams (and debug it locally).
+One of the main benefits of using the M365 Agents Toolkit is that it helps you with the provisioning of all the infrastructure that is needed to test your agent in Teams (and debug it locally).
 Options are available for debugging the agent both in Teams and Copilot:

-It does a number of things:
+It does a number of things, for example:

-Creates a Teams app (which can be found at dev.teams.microsoft.com):
+- Creates a Teams app (which can be found at dev.teams.microsoft.com):

-Creates an app registration in Azure AD, with a client secret.
+- Creates an app registration in Azure AD, with a client secret.
 Also, creates a Bot Framework bot (visible in dev.botframework.com) that is tied to this app registration, and that uses this client secret.

+I thought the the toolkit would create a dev tunnel automatically, but this didn’t seem to be the case.
+So I had to remove the existing dev tunnel and create a new one.
 When the dev tunnel was in place, the provisioning worked and the bot was successfully deployed to dev.teams.microsoft.com and I could run it in Teams.
 The magic sauce here is that the endpoint of the bot that is created is pointing to my local dev tunnel, so that requests from the Teams app is passed to my local machine, so that I can debug the bot locally!
 Here is the configuration that makes this possible:

 Here is the bot running in Teams and being debugged locally, in all its glory: